AlbinaGiliazova/HyperskillPythonProjects/README.md

 from you.
 Letter by letter you try to guess it.
 If you fail, you'll be hanged, if you win, you'll survive.

+**HyperNews**

+A website made with Django 2.2, HTML, CSS, JSON which can show to a user the news grouped by date with clickable links to each news; the user can add news and search.

 **Loan Calculator**

 A loan calculator that supports these command line arguments: